rsmbl/Resemble.js/README.md

 You can switch this modify this behaviour by setting the `largeImageThreshold` option to a different value.
 Set it to **0** to switch it off completely.

-`useCrossOrigin` is true by default, you might need to set to false if you're using [Data URIs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).
+`useCrossOrigin` is true by default, you might need to set it to false if you're using [Data URIs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).

 --------------------------------------